 Most breast changes aren't cancerous.
 Even so, it's important to show your doctor any unusual changes.

-Changes can occur naturally in the breast during menstrual cycles, pregnancy,breastfeeding and aging.
+Changes occur naturally in the breast during menstrual cycles, pregnancy, breastfeeding and ageing.

 Many people who see their GP about a breast change will have one of these benign (not cancerous) conditions.
 It's important that you show any changes to your doctor, so that breast cancer can be ruled out.

 Most women will have experienced breast pain at some point in their lives.
 Usually the pain is related to hormonal fluctuations in the menstrual cycle, developing in the second half of the monthly cycle and becoming worse in the days before the period starts.
 This is known as cyclical breast pain and it usually settles down again in the days following the period.

 Cyclical breast pain usually occurs in both breasts, particularly in the upper outer region which is where the greatest concentration of glandular breast tissue is situated.
 The pain is often dull, heavy or aching and sometimes the breasts may appear swollen and feel “lumpy”.

 Often the pain is mild and as long as there are no other concerning symptoms, no treatment is needed.
 Many women are concerned that the pain may be a symptom of an underlying cancer, so reassurance after a clinical breast examination may be all that is required.
 Pain alone is generally not a sign of breast cancer.